-As of August 2009, the department had 26 members: 21 firefighters, 5 EMS, and 7 who do both.
+As of August 2020, the department had 26 members: 16 firefighters, 7 EMS, and 5 who do both.

 In addition to the 36 square miles of French Township, the department also has primary responsibility for 6 square miles of South Bearville Township and 1 square mile of Unorganized Township 59-22 (both in Itasca County), and 1 square mile of Unorganized Township 59-21 in St. Louis County, for a total of 44 square miles.
 EMS coverage extends to all of 59-21 in conjunction with Chisholm Ambulance.
 Additionally, the department has mutual aid agreements with Bearville, Evergreen, Chisholm, Kinney-Great Scott, and Greaney-Rauch-Silverdale fire departments.
 Equipment agreements for wildland fire are also in place with the Minnesota Department of Natural Resources Division of Forestry and the US Forest Service.

 The fire hall was completed and occupied in 1989, featuring sub-slab electrical heat and 3000 gallons of overhead water storage.
 In 1992, in cooperation with the DNR, the department developed a Major Incident Action Plan to deal with a large fire or other complex disaster.
 The plan has served as a template for agencies in other parts of Minnesota, and received recognition on the national level.

 Fire Chief: P.J.
 Bjur, 218-969-3323, firstname.lastname@example.org

 Box 41, Side Lake, MN 55781